 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-The 'Kids Park' is located by the base area and includes a sledging area.
+The free 'Kids Park' is located by the base area and includes a sledging area.
 Sledges are available to rent.

 The Snow Park is located near the Number 5 quad lift.